Edit Blog Post

 Al and I fell on our feet as far as our accommodation was concerned.
 With just one email we were offered a palatial room, purpose built to accommodate long-term stayers, - ie., expats, volunteers, and anyone wishing to stay in Hoi An longer than 4 weeks.
 Beautiful, with all we needed, comes highly recommended by these two Aussies who stayed there for 10 weeks.

 Volunteering with "Lifestart Foundation" was really no surprise, as we had fallen for Hoi An, and the work and concept of "Lifestart Foundation" on an earlier visit.
 For me, it was an easy decision of what I could do.

-Retail selling the crafts made on the premises of the workshop/shop, in downtown Hoi An, where all
+Retail selling the crafts made on the premises of the workshop/shop, in downtown Hoi An, where all the tourists stroll,

 Thank you Robbie & Al

 A lunch time party with all of the workshop members

 looking and buying.
 All I had to do was, give the "crew", an idea of when and how many hours I could give to them.

 Then, we had the unusual question for "Lifestart's" organizers, - how could Al's talents be properly used????

 Al will tell anyone willing to listen that he worked harder, physically, (for a few weeks), than he had for 20 years.
 In the next breath, he'll tell of morning coffee breaks, - extended lunch with siesta times, - with heaps of cold showers in between.